 This flowchart outlines the stages of preparing a Neighbourhood Plan.

 The District Council checks that the Plan is legally compliant, and undertakes formal consultation for a minimum period of six weeks.
 At this stage the Plan has some status for decision-making purposes.
-The Parish Councils expect to submit the Plan to Mid Suffolk District Council by 24 January 2019, incorporating changes made in response to the pre-submission consultation.
+The Parish Councils submitted the Plan to Mid Suffolk District Council on 23 January 2019, incorporating changes made in response to the pre-submission consultation.

 The Parish Councils consulted on the draft Plan for six weeks - in our case from 9 November to 21 December 2018.
 This was open to the public and a number of statutory bodies were consulted.
 The District Council responds to the consultation highlighting any concerns.
 This stage may have to be repeated if any significant gaps are highlighted.

 The Steering Group and members of the Neighbourhood Forum have been gathering evidence for the draft Plan, including the documents below.
 The Plan has been drafted and is in the long process of review.
 Consultation on the draft Plan will take place in mid-November 2018 prior to submission to Mid Suffolk District Council.

 Some illustrations of the current planning situation were prepared for the Forum meeting on 21 February 2018 and you can find these here.